Azure-Samples/cognitive-services-speech-sdk/scenarios/javascript/browser/language-learning/README.md

 In the request, you create a `Ocp-Apim-Subscription-Key` header, and pass your speech key as the value.
 Then you make a request to the **issueToken** endpoint for your region, and an authorization token is returned.
 In a production application, this endpoint returning the token should be *restricted by additional user authentication* whenever possible.

-On the front-end, both `public/index.html` and `public/synthesis.html` contain code (using the axios library) to retrieve the token from the server.
+On the front-end, `index.html` contain code (using the axios library) to retrieve the token from the server.

 ```javascript
 let authorizationEndpoint = "http://localhost:3001/api/get-speech-token";